speedment/speedment-doc/pages/getting_started.md

 ## Speedment POM Example

-Here is an example of a pom.xml file setup for Speedment and MySQL that has been used for the examples in this manual.
+Here is an example of a pom.xml file setup for Speedment OSS and MySQL that has been used for the examples in this manual.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>